About IRWM

-Integrated Regional Water Management (IRWM) is a statewide, Department of Water Resources-led collaborative effort to identify and implement water management solutions on a regional scale that increase regional self-reliance, reduce conflict, and build water and climate resilience, while concurrently achieving social, environmental, and economic objectives.
+Integrated Regional Water Management (IRWM) is a statewide collaborative effort led by the Department of Water Resources (DWR) to identify and implement water management solutions on a regional scale that increase regional self-reliance, reduce conflict, and build water and climate resilience, while concurrently achieving social, environmental, and economic objectives.
 This approach delivers higher value for investments by considering all interests, providing multiple benefits, and working across jurisdictional boundaries, often on a watershed scale.
+DWR’s IRWM grant program funds planning and implementation projects along with a Disadvantaged Community and Tribal Involvement Grant Program.

 The IRWM story began in 2002 when the Regional Water Management Planning Act (SB 1672) was passed by the Legislature.
 Since then, California voters have approved more than $2 billion in bond funds (Propositions 1E, 50, 84, and 1) to plan and implement over 1,450 integrated, multi-benefit regional projects across the state that foster climate resilience by mitigating drought impacts, improving water supply reliability, reducing flood and fire risk, increasing surface and groundwater storage, restoring and enhancing ecosystems, and improving water quality.
 On average, the local communities receiving state grants have generously matched the state funding with local and/or federal resources, on the order of 2.5 to 1.
 Cities, counties, water agencies, special districts, non-governmental organizations, community/environmental groups, underrepresented/disadvantage communities, Tribes and others across the State have worked collaboratively to organize and establish 48 regional water management groups, covering over 87 percent of the State’s area and 99 percent of its population.